skellis46/embodied-camera/embodied-camera-application-proposal.md

 Our bodies are built for movement.
 Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
 We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
 A by-product of these stimuli is chronic stillness, or staticity.
 Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

+#### Research Aim

+The research aims to use dance movement specialists to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness.

+#### research questions

+1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
+2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
+What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
+3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
+4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
+We see ourselves and others through and in it.
+How might this hegemonic and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

 #### objectives